 Engineer in optical imaging for biology

-France Bio-Imaging Marseille, Institut de Biologie du Développement de Marseille Luminy, Campus de Luminy, Marseille, France
+France Bio-Imaging Marseille, Institut de Biologie du Développement de Marseille, Campus de Luminy, Marseille, France

 An engineer position to develop instruments in optical microscopy and to assist users in the acquisition/analysis of data is available at the France Bio-Imaging Marseille infrastructure, France.
-We are seeking a highly-motivated candidate with a master degree (min.) and a solid experience in optical microscopy and imaging, including optical instrumentation and image analysis.
+We are seeking a highly motivated candidate with a master degree (min.) and a solid experience in optical microscopy and imaging, including optical instrumentation and image analysis.
 Knowledge in biology is desirable.
 The initial appointment will be made for 1 year, with a possible extension.

 The responsibilities of the successful candidate will include: